AllenJB/initial-avatar-generator/README.md

 Fork of [lasserafn/php-initial-avatar-generator](https://github.com/LasseRafn/php-initial-avatar-generator) updated to use [Imagine](https://github.com/php-imagine/Imagine), resolving issues with PHP 8.1

-This library should be pretty much a drop-in replacement with the following notable changes:
+This library should be pretty much a drop-in replacement for most users with the following notable changes:

-* Font numbers in place of files were removed
 * This library uses strictly defined types
 * This library returns Imagine objects instead for (non-SVG) generated avatars
+* Font numbers in place of files were removed
+* AutoFont functionality has been removed - you can reimplement this yourself using the lasserafn/php-string-script-language package
+* Only the default Open Sans Regular font is shipped with the package
 * FontAwesome files are no longer shipped with the library

 ## Installation